Rancho Mirage Elementary School students show their support for Ukraine during 'Unity Day' celebration - KESQ

 They sent several messages to the Ukrainian people including, "Together we can help Ukraine" and "Standup for Ukraine, save their country."

-Their messages all written on stands of paper, linked together to create a massive paper chain.
+Their messages are all written on stands of paper, linked together to create a massive paper chain.

 Rancho Elementary School Principal, Shane Hagar, shared with News Channel 3, "Every class from transitional kindergarten all the way through fifth grade, are creating class chains, to unite us as a school, and to unite us in thoughts for the Ukraine.”